awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 ### Subnet types<a name="subnet-types"></a>

-Depending on how you configure your VPC, subnets are considered public, private, or VPN\-only:
+Depending on how you configure routing for your subnets, they are considered either public, private, or VPN\-only:
-+ **Public subnet**: The subnet traffic is routed to the public internet through an internet gateway or an egress\-only internet gateway\.
-For more information, see [Connect to the internet using an internet gateway](VPC_Internet_Gateway.md)\.
++ **Public subnet**: The subnet has a direct route to an [internet gateway](VPC_Internet_Gateway.md)\.
+Resources in a public subnet can access the public internet\.
-+ **Private subnet**: The subnet traffic can't reach the public internet through an internet gateway or egress\-only internet gateway\.
-Access to the public internet requires a NAT device\.
++ **Private subnet**: The subnet does not have a direct route to an internet gateway\.
+Resources in a private subnet require a [NAT device](vpc-nat.md) to access the public internet\.
-+ **VPN\-only subnet**: The subnet traffic is routed to a Site\-to\-Site VPN connection through a virtual private gateway\.
-The subnet traffic can't reach the public internet through an internet gateway\.
-For more information, see the [AWS Site\-to\-Site VPN User Guide](https://docs.aws.amazon.com/vpn/latest/s2svpn/)\.
++ **VPN\-only subnet**: The subnet has a route to a [Site\-to\-Site VPN connection](https://docs.aws.amazon.com/vpn/latest/s2svpn/) through a virtual private gateway\.
+The subnet does not have a route to an internet gateway\.

 When you create a subnet, you specify its IP addresses, depending on the configuration of the VPC:
 + **IPv4 only**: The subnet has an IPv4 CIDR block but does not have an IPv6 CIDR block\.
 Resources in an IPv4\-only subnet must communicate over IPv4\.